julianee-jk/IDAssignment2/README.md

 # IDAssignment2
-Interactive Design - Assignment 2 (Ee Jun Kai Julian) Updated as of: (8/1/2021)
+**Interactive Design** - Assignment 2 (Ee Jun Kai Julian) Updated as of: (9/1/2021)

 # Introduction
 This website or mobile application is made to allow anybody be it newcomers or existing Pokémon fans to look up more information about their favourite Pokémon, PokéItems or even the specific Moves to learn more about what it does.
 In the Pokédex, they will be able to see more about the ID of the Pokémon, the name of the Pokémon, the Type(s) of the Pokémon as well as other relevant information like it's EXP Yield.

 This project makes use of the PokéAPI to retrieve and gather frequently updated Pokémon data.

 I decided to come up with this Pokémon Information Center website/application because I am a Pokémon fan myself.
 I really enjoy the gameplay and art of Pokémon ever since I was younger.
+Another reason behind this project was because I felt that I did not really have access to a proper program/application that will allow me to simply search up a Pokedex, Movedex and Itemdex all at one place.
+It is just a simple click and your information is displayed.
 Overall, I wish to educate more people about the various Pokémon and unique Items that exist, and hopefully spread the fun and joy this awesome franchise offers.
 ## Design Process

 * **Newcomers**